Surrealism-All/SurrealismUI/README.md

 ![image-20230913035535856](https://github.com/syf20020816/SurrealismUI/blob/main/README/imgs/image-20230913035535856.png)

-### SURCollection
+### SCollection

-SURCollection is a grid storage box, but in reality it is not based on grid layout.
+SCollection is a grid storage box, but in reality it is not based on grid layout.

 It achieves a flexible grid through a combination of dual for loops and horizontal and vertical layouts